Lost in Translation (soundtrack): Background

-Coppola said much of the soundtrack consisted of songs that she "liked and had been listening to", and she worked with Reitzell to make Tokyo dream pop mixes to assist her writing of the film.
-Several of the tracks in these mixes were ultimately included in the soundtrack, including "Just Like Honey", as well as "Tommib" by Squarepusher and "Girls" by Death in Vegas.
+Sofia Coppola said much of the soundtrack consisted of songs that she "liked and had been listening to", and she worked with Brian Reitzell to make Tokyo dream pop mixes to assist her writing of the film.
+Several of the tracks in these mixes were ultimately included in the soundtrack, including "Just Like Honey" by The Jesus and Mary Chain, as well as "Tommib" by Squarepusher and "Girls" by Death in Vegas.

-Agathi Glezakos, an academic writing a review of Lost in Translation shortly after its release, wrote that the music in the film's karaoke scene constitutes a common "language" that allows Bob and Charlotte to connect with some of the Japanese people amidst their alienation.
+Agathi Glezakos, an academic writing a review of Lost in Translation shortly after its release, wrote that the music in the film's karaoke scene constitutes a common "language" that allows Bob Harris (Bill Murray) and Charlotte (Scarlett Johansson) to connect with some of the Japanese people amidst their alienation.
 In that scene, the rendition of the Pretenders' "Brass in Pocket" was selected to showcase a lively side of Charlotte, and "(What's So Funny 'Bout) Peace, Love, and Understanding" was chosen to establish that Bob is from a different generation.
 Both Coppola and Murray finally selected Roxy Music's "More Than This" during the shoot itself because they liked the band and thought the lyrics fit the story.

-The songs that were featured in the film but did not appear on the soundtrack include "The State We're In" by The Chemical Brothers and Patti Smith's cover of "When Doves Cry".
+The songs that were featured in the film but did not appear on the soundtrack include "The State We're In" by The Chemical Brothers, Patti Smith's cover of "When Doves Cry" and "Fuck the Pain Away" by Peaches.